petervekony/payment-calculator/README.md

 docker-compose up
 ```

-For this to work, you need to set three environment variables on your machine:
+For this to work, you need to set three environment variables on the machine you are hosting it:

 - CERT_PATH: absolute path to the directory where the SSL certificates are
   placed